Rick Wysocki

 {{ $image := .Resources.GetMatch .Params.featured_image }}

-At this point, we have our image as a resource, but we haven’t created its display.
-To do so, we’ll go ahead and create an <img>
+We now have our image as a resource, but we haven’t created its display.
+Let’s create create an <img>

 layout that calls in the resource.